FlaviaGarcia/DD2421-Machine-Learning/README.md

-This is repository of the completed Machine Learning course (DD2421) of KTH Royal Institute of Technology.
+This is repository of the completed Machine Learning course (DD2421) at KTH Royal Institute of Technology.
 In this course three labs were done in Python.
 Each lab has a pdf document indicating what was needed to be done.